remotion-dev/remotion/packages/docs/success-stories/2023-10-29-Shortvid-with-devfest-nantes.md

 The conference typically features a wide range of technical talks, workshops, and sessions covering various aspects of software development, including web and mobile development, cloud computing, artificial intelligence, and more.

-Devfest Nantes is known for its dynamic and vibrant atmosphere, making it a hub for fostering collaboration and innovation within the tech community.
 With Shortvid, we contributed to the conference's success by creating and distributing videos that played a crucial role in promoting the event and enhancing the overall experience for attendees.

 **How did the GDG Nantes team use Shortvid.io?**